A Taste of Tuscany

 Join us on a culinary and cultural adventure to the Chianti and Brunello regions of Tuscany and experience the real thing in Italian food and wine.
 Sample classic Tuscan dishes, take a cooking class from a local chef, walk the streets of medieval towns, visit a unique cashmere goat farm and learn about the production of Tuscan olive oil, arguably the best in the world.

 We encourage members of our group to arrive in Florence a few days before the actual week in the villa starts - to relax & get over your jet lag.
-Debra and I will be in Florence for three nights starting on Wednesday the 10th, and can coordinate some unique things to do on Thursday and Friday for those interested.
+Debra and I will be in Florence for three nights starting on the Wednesday before the start of the tour, and can coordinate some unique things to do on Thursday and Friday for those interested.
 Our contacts can provide some private tours (for the Uffizi, the Acadamia, and the Vasari Corridor), and we can all meet for dinners at some of our favorite Florence restaurants.

 - 7 Nights in a villa